 Caring for Hand-Painted Details

-Using a soft brush or microfiber cloth around these areas protects the integrity of the design.
+Using a soft-bristled brush or microfiber cloth around these areas helps preserve the design's integrity.
 For artisanal leather shoes that feature painted accents, never apply liquids directly to the artwork.
 Instead, wipe gently around it, using a dry or lightly moistened cloth.
 Paint can chip or fade if exposed to strong cleaning solutions, so avoid alcohol or acidic substances.
 Gentle handling of these features preserves the unique elements that distinguish handcrafted pieces from factory-made alternatives.